port-labs/port-docs/docs/software-catalog/widgets/open-api.md

 ## OpenAPI property definition in Blueprint schema using object

-When using the object type, you will have to provided the full JSON OpenAPI spec as an object to the entity
+When using the object type, you will have to provide the full JSON OpenAPI spec as an object to the entity

 ```json showLineNumbers
 {